-- At all times take care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse.
-Ensuring that iPads are clearer of all images each evening and uploaded to the server - Use personal data only on secure password protected computers and other devices, ensuring that they are properly "logged-off" at the end of any session in which they are using personal data. - Transfer data using encryption and secure password protected devices.
+- At all times take care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse. - Use personal data only on secure password protected computers and other devices, ensuring that they are properly "logged-off" at the end of any session in which they are using personal data. - Transfer data using encryption and secure password protected devices.